Insurance Agency M&A: How Brokers Overcharge

 - Sellers with a pre-identified buyer (friend, competitor, employee)

-When a Traditional Broker Does Make Sense
+When Does Hiring a Traditional Broker Actually Make Sense?

 To be fair, there are scenarios where paying 5-10% is justified: